 The Jesse H. Jones School of Business consists of two departments: Accounting and Finance and Business Administration.
-The School of Business, through the Graduate School, offers the Master of Business Administration and the Master of Science in Management Information Systems.
+The School of Business, through the Graduate School, offers the Master of Business Administration.

-The School is administratively organized with a Dean, who is assisted by an Associate Dean for Academics, an Associate Dean for Business Student Services, department chairpersons, and support staff.
+The School is administratively organized with a Dean, who is assisted by an Associate Dean for Academics, an Associate Dean for Business Student Services, two faculty chairpersons, and support staff.
 All administrative offices, including departmental offices, are located in the Jesse H. Jones School of Business building.